 |Process|| || |

-The skull undergoes both processes: The viscerocranium (e.g., frontal bone) is derived from the neural crest and undergoes membranous ossification, whereas the chondrocranium (e.g., sphenoid, ethmoid bone) and neurocranium (e.g., occipital and parietal bones) are derived from paraxial mesoderm and undergo endochondral ossification!
+The skull undergoes both processes: some bones (e.g., frontal, parietal bones) are derived from the neural crest and undergo membranous ossification, whereas other bones (e.g., sphenoid, occipital bones) are derived from the paraxial mesoderm and undergo endochondral ossification.

 Stages of bone maturity